-We continue to have net benefits from joining the EIM in March 2022.
+In March we joined the EIM, which provided net benefits to mitigate net power supply costs.
+We should continue to have net benefits from the EIM going forward.
 The net revenues and resource costs associated with EIM are included in the ERM and PCA mechanisms.